heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/README.md

 In this practical work, you will create a web application that uses the HTTP protocol.

-The web application will be defined by an application protocol interface (API) and will be deployed on a virtual machine (a server).
+The web application will be defined by an application programming interface (API) and will be deployed on a virtual machine (a server).
 The application will be accessible from the Internet using a domain name.

 You will be able to interact with the web application using your web browser and/or a command line tool such as curl.